We don’t have time to practice

 What mind does for us?
 What should we do for the mind?

-In the absence of mind, we can’t think, speak and act.
+In the absence of mind, we can’t think, speak, and act.
 With mind, we suffer and live in a hurry, worry, and curry.
 What should do to this mind?
-The answer is simple, the way we work on our car as an instrument, similarly, we should work on the mind, instead of mind works on us an causes stress and suffering.
+The answer is simple, the way we work on our car as an instrument, similarly, we should work on the mind, instead of the mind works on us an causes stress and suffering.
 This is what masters for 6000 years had passed on the Eastern Wisdom.

-- Anesthesia – when there is a need to extract tooth or surgery, doctors prevents the mind to experience pain.
+- Anesthesia – when there is a need to extract a tooth or surgery, doctors prevent the mind to experience pain.
 Still, pain is there.
 Pain is still there but the mind is not there.
 What we do in our daily life – we many ‘anesthesia’ to prevents pain- overeating, over-busy, complaining about time, people, things outside.

 What happens when we work on the mind